 Technology fueled their success.

-Would Jimi have been able to pull off his music without his 100 watt Marshall amps, Fuzz face distortion and Wah Wah pedals?
+Would Jimi have been able to pull off his music without his 100 watt Marshall amps, Fuzz face distortion, and Wah pedals?

-Anybody can jump on a wah wah pedal like a ape and use it but to use it with finesse takes diligent study, practice and performance.
+Anybody can jump on a wah-wah pedal like an ape and use it, but to use it with finesse takes diligent study, practice, and performance.

 Why does feedback used correctly in Rock music send the audience into a frenzy of wild appreciation? good question.